multicom-toolbox/DNSS2/README.md

 ```

-(f) Add the entry [ìimage_dim_ordering": "tfî,] to your keras..json file at ~/.keras/keras.json.
+(f) Add the entry [‚Äúimage_dim_ordering": "tf‚Äù,] to your keras..json file at ~/.keras/keras.json.
 After the update, your keras.json should look like the one below:
 ```
 {
     "epsilon": 1e-07,